en_USEnglish

 The presentation layer

 The presentation layer is the sixth layer of the OSI model.
-It is responsible for converting, compressing and encrypting data to enable efficient communication between applications.
-It is also responsible for data representation, ensuring that data is comprehensible to destination applications.
+It is responsible for converting, compressing, and encrypting data to enable efficient communication between applications.
+It also handles data representation, ensuring that it is understandable to the target applications.

 How the presentation layer works

-The presentation layer converts the data received from the upper layer into a format that can be understood by the destination applications.
-It can use compression techniques to reduce the size of the data to be transferred.
-It can also use encryption mechanisms to protect data confidentiality during communication.
+The presentation layer converts data received from the upper layer into a format that can be understood by the destination applications.
+It may use compression techniques to reduce the size of the data to be transferred.
+It may also use encryption mechanisms to protect the confidentiality of the data during communication.

 Examples of data formats